WhatsApp

 For the best results, visit a Korean salon where stylists are trained in Korean cutting techniques.
 The two block is a standard cut at Korean salons — the stylist understands the nuances of transition blending, face-shape adaptation, and Asian hair texture that a typical barber may not.

-At Miin in Orchard, Korean men's haircuts start from $38 with wash and styling included.
+At Miin in Orchard, our Korean men's haircut starts from $38 with wash and styling included.
 Every cut begins with a face shape consultation, and your stylist will recommend the best two block variation for your features.

 If you want to combine a two block with a cold perm for easier daily styling, mention it when booking so we allocate enough time for both services.